 5. “Certificates” are given to the Seafarers who participate on board, Shipping companies that participate, and to Teachers/Administrators who participate in schools/shelters.

 6. Worldwide rights have been secured for schools, shelters, and orphanages who participate in “Adopt A Ship” programs to print a 2x3 meter world map with sea lanes.
-This digital version allows logos of participating organizations and pictures of ships to be added at the bottom of the map.
-We will share the right to print this map with non-profit organizations who want to participate.
+This digital version allows logos of participating companies and organizations.

-8. Contact; George Hoyt, FNI, IMO Maritime Ambassador, InterManager Vice President, email@example.com
+8. Contact; George Hoyt, FNI, IMO Goodwill Maritime Ambassador, Adopt A Ship International Global Coordinator, email@example.com